bitrix24/b24restdocs/api-reference/imopenlines/openlines/operators/index.md

-# Open Line Operators
+# Open Channel Operators

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}